digitalnsw/nsw-design-system/README.md

 - MAJOR version used for incompatible global changes
 - MINOR version used for large backwards-compatible updates and release of new components
 - PATCH version used for small backwards-compatible updates, new component variations and bug fixes

+## Troubleshooting Percy Snapshots
+[@percy/cli ](https://docs.percy.io/docs/cli-snapshot) visual regression testing package is using new SDKs which requires a version of node version that is imcompatible with our codebase.
+Please follow these steps to resolve the dependnacy issue untill we release our new build boilerplate.

+1. copy env-sample to .env
+2. add percy api token that is generated when you create new project online [percy](https://percy.io/)
+3. nvm install 10.23
+4. nvm use 10.23
+5. npm install
+6. npm run dev
+7. nvm install --lts
+8. nvm use --lts
+9. export PERCY_TOKEN=$PERCY_TOKEN [@percy/cli api token](https://docs.percy.io/docs/environment-variables)
+10. npx @percy/cli snapshot ./dist --exclude "{components,core}/**/index.html"